Workforce and Quality

-If there are changes during the year, please inform us by completing the below Educational Infrastructure Change Form and returning an updated training agreement (TP and PTPT EPDs only).
-In addition, if additional colleagues are recruited into the education and training team either providing overarching leadership as an Specialist Education and Training Lead or EPD Support which may aid in succession planning, this form should be completed
+If there are changes during the year, please inform us by completing the Educational Infrastructure Change Form below.
+This form should also be completed if additional colleagues are recruited into the education and training team to provide overarching leadership as a Specialist Education and Training Lead or EPD Support, as this may aid in succession planning.

-We have developed an EPD Orientation guide to support EPDs in their role and how we link in with this, please download this guide.
+We have developed an EPD Orientation guide to support EPDs in their role and how we link in with this.
+Please download this guide.

-*in some cases where there are multiple sites for large trusts two contacts can be named.
+*in some cases where there are multiple sites for large trusts, two contacts can be named.

 Specialist Education and Training Lead

-The Specialist Education and Training Lead may act as the overarching co-ordinator for all Educational programmes (much like a Director of Medical Education ‘DME’ in medicine. whilst the EPD manages the strategy and operational aspects of a specific programme.
+The Specialist Education and Training Lead may act as the overarching co-ordinator for all Educational programmes (much like a Director of Medical Education ‘DME’ in medicine). whilst the EPD manages the strategy and operational aspects of a specific programme.

 Educational Programme Director

-An “Educational programme director” in pharmacy (EPD) oversees one or more entire training programmes locally, regionally, or both, developing and implementing programmes together with external bodies and local teams.
+An “Educational Programme Director” in pharmacy (EPD) oversees one or more entire training programmes locally, regionally, or both, developing and implementing programmes together with external bodies and local teams.
 An individual may be the EPD for more than one programme.
 The EPD ensures that quality criteria are met, including resource, appropriately trained supervisors, possibly selection of candidates, monitoring of progress and equal opportunities.
 We recommend that consideration be given to the EPD being a member of the local Senior Pharmacy team where appropriate.